canyon289/canyon289.github.io/dev/content/NonProgrammerPart2.md

 # What Programming without being a Programmer means

-Programmer, or coder, is a pretty broad term these days but in one wayt there is a simple split to describe what a Non Programmer is, that we can define by defining the opposite term.
+Programmer, or coder, is a pretty broad term these days but in one way there is a simple split to describe what a Non Programmer is, that we can define by defining the opposite term.